 - Pell Census Date: Courses added after this date are not considered Pell eligible unless approved through a Pell Census Appeal.

-Approved refunds will be issued within fifteen business days.
+Approved refunds will be issued within fifteen calendar days.
 If HTC cancels a course, the college will refund tuition to the student account.
 Due to requirements in federal law, students who have received financial aid may still be required to pay back all or a part of any financial aid they have received.
 Contact the Financial Aid Office with questions regarding the return of financial aid.